12:30pm PT by Natalie Jarvey

 Like other streaming services, YouTube has taken the approach of not disclosing viewership data for its shows, though the company has previously revealed that its first year of programming received nearly a quarter of a billion views.
-But the streamer, which is still one of the newest platforms currently producing TV programming, also does not disclose how many subscribers it has to Red, which costs $10 per month.
+But the streamer, which is still one of the newest platforms currently producing TV programming, also does not disclose how many are subscribing to Red, which costs $10 per month.
 “Netflix didn’t share its subscriber numbers in their early days either,” Daniels said when asked about the size of the service’s audience.
 “I can’t share that information today, but I can tell you definitively that we are on track.
 We are overreaching ambitious goals.”
-Daniels was also declined to comment about YouTube’s original programming budget when asked how the company’s commitment compares to the $6 billion Netflix spends on programming.
+Daniels also declined to comment about YouTube’s original-programming budget when asked how the company’s commitment compares to the $6 billion Netflix spends on programming.

 The Joke’s on YouTube

 The only show paneled during YouTube’s TCA session, Ryan Hansen Solves Crimes on Television, drew several questions about the number of YouTube Red jokes it features, including some about how the service’s name is similar to a well-known porn service.
 But Daniels wasn't phased.
 “Those are my favorite jokes!” she exclaimed, later noting that she never told series creator and director Rawson Marshall Thurber to tone down the wisecracks.
 “I thought it was all really playful,” she said.
 “You’ve got to be able to make fun of yourself.”